le-soul/FinalProjectAdvancedPython/README.md

 python scripts/main.py view-data -i dataset/houses_Madrid.csv -o outputs -dp
 ```

-`Option 1:` Shows a box to see the correlation between variables in the database
+`Option 1:` Shows a box to see the correlation between variables in the database.
+Output will be in the folder called outputs, named correlation_matrix.png
 ```
 python scripts/main.py view-data -i dataset/houses_Madrid.csv -o outputs -pl -gr "correlation"
 ```

-`Option 2:` Shows a graph where the skewness of the variable buy_price can be seen
+`Option 2:` Shows a graph where the skewness of the variable buy_price can be seen.
+Output will be in the folder called outputs, named price_skewness.png
 ```
 python scripts/main.py view-data -i dataset/houses_Madrid.csv -o outputs -pl -gr "price skewness"
 ```

-`Option 3:` Shows a bar graph where you can see the most expensive districts per average buying price
+`Option 3:` Shows a bar graph where you can see the most expensive districts per average buying price.
+Output will be in the folder called outputs, named most_exp_districts.png
 ```
 python scripts/main.py view-data -i dataset/houses_Madrid.csv -o outputs -pl -gr "most exp districts"
 ```

-`Option 4:` Shows a bar graph where you can see the districts with most average rooms
+`Option 4:` Shows a bar graph where you can see the districts with most average rooms.
+Output will be in the folder called outputs, named most_rooms_districts.png
 ```
 python scripts/main.py view-data -i dataset/houses_Madrid.csv -o outputs -pl -gr "most rooms districts"
 ```

 `Option 5:` Shows a bar graph where you can see the districts with most average bathrooms.
+Output will be in the folder called outputs, named most_bathrooms_districts_matrix.png
 ```
 python scripts/main.py view-data -i dataset/houses_Madrid.csv -o outputs -pl -gr "most bathrooms districts"
 ```

 `Option 6:` Show four scatter plots against price to see their visual correlation.
+Output will be in the folder called outputs, named scatter_price_x_variables.png
 ```
 python scripts/main.py view-data -i dataset/houses_Madrid.csv -o outputs -pl -gr "price x variables"
 ```